nWODT-Cobalt/markown-utilities/README.md

 ### Just Images

 - Hides everything but images; for reference or print
-- High contrast mode support
+- Dark mode support

 ### Just Tables

 - Hides everything but tables; for reference or print
-- High contrast mode support
+- Dark mode support

 ### Older Stylesheets